 - Standard Deadline: Thursday, April 1, 2021 at 11:59 p.m.
 ET

 Entry fees are paid on a separate secure payment page.
 You must both upload your entry and pay your entry fee before the corresponding deadline to take advantage of any monetary discounts (e.g. early-bird deadline pricing).
-No entries will be accepted if submitted or paid for after the extended late deadline on May 1, 2020.
+No entries will be accepted if submitted or paid for after the late deadline on April 14, 2021.

 Divisions 1-3: A work plan and work sample are required for entries in Divisions 1, 2 and 3.
 Work plans are limited to four 8.5×11 inch pages using a font size no smaller than 10-point and margins no less than 0.5 inch (1.27 cm).
 Your work plan must be submitted in PDF format and cannot exceed a file size of 5 MB.
 A template is available for your use.
 We recommend reviewing the “How-To Guide for IABC Awards: The Midas Touch Divisions 1, 2 and 3” before preparing your entry.

 Division 4: For the Communication Skills division, you will be required to submit a work sample and answer eight questions with character limits for each answer.
 The questions are available for download.
 You will have the option of submitting these answers using text boxes on the entry form or by uploading a PDF (cannot exceed a file size of 5 MB).
 We recommend reviewing the “How-To Guide for IABC Awards: The Midas Touch Division 4” before preparing your entry.